rmnina/push_swap/README.md

 # Resolution

 *My algorithm isn't perfect yet.
-It passes with flying colors the 100 values with an average of 630 hits, but it lacks a small optimization on the 500-value sort, which sorts in an average of 5700 hits.
+It passes with flying colors the 100 values with an average of 630ish moves, but it lacks a small optimization on the 500-value sort, which sorts in an average of 5700ish moves.
 I PROMISE to add this opti one of these days.
 That said, I think it works pretty well.*

 To comply with the project's instructions, we had to implement a small algo specifically for lists of 3 values, to be able to sort them in 3 moves max.
 This gives us an **algorithmic complexity of O^n in the worst case (linear complexity)**, which is WILD, clearly the best we can do.
 So I've decided to take this little algo as a basis, and **divide my values into chunks of 3**.
 These chunks will be determined by the space that the values must have once sorted.
 For example, if my list to be sorted is :